httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 its control in order to present the compromised certificate.
 As recommended in
 {{?RFC8336}}, clients opting not to consult DNS ought to employ some alternative means to increase confidence that the certificate is legitimate.

+One such means is the Affiliated Domain certificate extension defined in {extension}.
+Clients SHOULD require that server certificates presented via this mechanism share at least one affiliated domain with the certificate presented in the TLS handshake.

 As noted in the Security Considerations of [I-D.ietf-tls-exported-authenticator], it difficult to formally prove that an